White-Tiger-Cyber/mochi-gallery/README.md

 **Mochimo Gallery** is a CLI tool that turns [Mochimo Blockchain](https://mochimo.org/) blocks into bespoke, AI-generated posters.

-It fetches the unique "Haiku" (nonce) from a specific block, uses **Google Gemini 2.0** to act as an Art Director to interpret the mood, and uses **Google Imagen 4.0** to render a high-fidelity illustration.
+It fetches the unique "Haiku" (nonce) from a specific block, uses **Google Gemini 2.0** as an Art Director to interpret the mood, and uses **Google Imagen 4.0** to render a high-fidelity illustration.
 Finally, it uses a holistic design engine to artistically overlay the text based on the image's composition.

 ## ⚠️ Prerequisites: Google API Setup